sophieboyle1/Trivia-game/README.md

 * As a user, I want to easily understand the main purpose of the site.
 * As a user, I want to view the website and content clearly on any device.
 * As a user, I want to see clearly where to begin the game when I am ready.
-* As a user, I want to see other players highest scores also.
+* As a user, I want to see my previous highest scores also.
 * As a user, I want to know how much time I have left to answer the remaining questions.
 * As a user, I want to know which questions i have answered correctly as I play.
 * As a user, I want to know when the game is over.
 * As a user, I want to see my score as I asnwer each question.
-* As a user, I want to know which question I am currently on and how many I have left to answer.
 * As a user, I want a way to start a new game when the current game has ended.

 ## The Scope Plane